bioinfo-pf-curie/RNA-seq/docs/usage.md

 - `--bed12` - Path to gene bed12 file
 - `--transcriptsFasta` - Path to transcriptome in fasta format
 - `--saveAlignedIntermediates` - Save the BAM files from the Aligment step  - not done by default

+## Preprocessing

+### `--trimming`

+The raw data trimming can be performed with [TrimGalore](https://github.com/FelixKrueger/TrimGalore) if the `--trimming` option is specified.
+By default, `TrimGalore` should be able to automatically detect the Illumna 3' adapter.
+If more advance trimming parameter are required, plese use the option `--trimmingOpts`.
+The trimmed fastq files are then used for downstream analysis but are not exported by default.
+Use the `--saveIntermediates` parameters to export them.

+### `--pdx`

+In the context of Mouse xenograft samples, it is strongly recommanded to distinguish Mouse from Human reads in order to avoid data misalignment.
+To do so, we implemented the [`xengsort`](https://gitlab.com/genomeinformatics/xengsort) tool (`--pdx`) which generates in output distinct fastq files for both genomes.
+These new fastq files will then be used for downstream alignment and analysis.

+According to the `--genome` option specified, the analysis will be either performed from the Human or from the Mouse fastq files.

 ## Alignment